floreseken/dotnet-cloudfoundry-broker/README.md

 Now we must register the broker.
 This is done with:

 - `cf csb mybroker mybrokeruser <password from Authentication:Password here> <full url of pushed broker app here>`

+And assign permissions to use it in the martket place:

+- `cf enable-service-access scaffoldservice -o <org to give access>`

+**Note**: the name 'scaffoldservice' comes from the catalogservice.cs